ethereum/execution-apis/src/engine/specification.md

 ### ExecutionPayloadV2

-This structure has the syntax of `ExecutionPayloadV1` and appends a single field: `withdrawals`.

 This structure maps on the [`ExecutionPayload`](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md#ExecutionPayload) structure of the Capella beacon chain spec, extending the `ExecutionPayloadV1` with the fields: `transactionsRoot`, `withdrawals`, and `withdrawalsRoot`.
 The fields are encoded as follows:

 - `parentHash`: `DATA`, 32 Bytes